basmaashouur/competitive-programming/Knowledge-Phase/Topics-library/Graphs-lib .md

   Articulation points are determined as follows:
   Step1: The root of the DFS tree is an articulation point if it has two or more children.
-  Step2: Any other internal vertex u in the DFS tree is an articulation point if u has a child v such that Low[v] ≥ discover[u]. means no child node can appear to a node
+  Step2: Any other internal vertex u in the DFS tree is an articulation point if u has a child v such that Low[v] ≥ discover[u], means no child node can reach to a node upper than her.

   Bridges are determined as follows:
   */